everydotorg/donate-button/README.md

         button: 'Donate {{amount}}',
         switch: 'Or make a <action>Monthly donation</action>'
       },
-      footer: 'Fungi Foundation uses our trusted partner Every.org, to power donation processing.
-You will be directed to Every.org to complete your donation.'
+      footer: 'You will be redirected to a secure page on Every.org to complete your donation.'
     },
     es: {
       company: {